sergpryimachuk/MilitarySymbologyKit/README.md

 > [!IMPORTANT]
 >
-> This library in active development, some changes may apply.
+> This library is in active development, some changes may apply.

 ## About